/ HALion Developer Resource / HALion Script / Diving Deeper /

 4. Click OK to engage the layer protection.

-The Layer Protection is engaged if the lock next to the layer is closed.
-If a child layer is protected through a parent layer, its lock will turn light grey to indicate this.
-To disengage the Layer Protection, click the lock of this layer to reopen it.
-This resets the password of the layer.
+The Layer Protection is engaged if a closed lock icon is displayed next to the layer.
+If a child layer is protected through a parent layer, its lock will turn light gray to indicate this.
+To disengage the Layer Protection, click the closed lock icon of a layer, so that an open lock icon is shown.
+This also resets the password of the layer.
 To apply the Layer Protection permanently, you must build a library or export a protected version of the program or layer.

 Applying the Layer Protection Automatically

 The Library Creator protects layers with activated protection automatically when building a VST Sound.
-This affects only the presets that go into the VST Sound and not your source presets on disk.
+This only affects the presets that go into the VST Sound container – not your source presets on disk.
 Using the Library Creator is the preferred way to protect layers permanently for release.

 1. Set the Layer Protection as described above.